Compass Diversified Declares First Quarter 2023 Distributions on Common and Series A, B and C Preferred Shares

-/EIN News/ -- WESTPORT, Conn., April 03, 2023 (GLOBE NEWSWIRE) -- Compass Diversified (NYSE: CODI) (“CODI” or the “Company”), an owner of leading middle market businesses, announced today that its Board of Directors (the “Board”) has declared a quarterly cash distribution of $0.25 per share on the Company’s common shares (the “Common Shares”).
+WESTPORT, Conn., April 03, 2023 (GLOBE NEWSWIRE) -- Compass Diversified CODI ("CODI" or the "Company"), an owner of leading middle market businesses, announced today that its Board of Directors (the "Board") has declared a quarterly cash distribution of $0.25 per share on the Company's common shares (the "Common Shares").
 The distribution for the three months ended March 31, 2023 is payable on April 27, 2023 to all holders of record of Common Shares as of April 20, 2023.

 The Board also declared a quarterly cash distribution of $0.453125 per share on the Company's 7.250% Series A Preferred Shares (the "Series A Preferred Shares").
 The distribution on the Series A Preferred Shares covers the period from, and including, January 30, 2023, up to, but excluding, April 30, 2023.
 The distribution for such period is payable on April 30, 2023 to all holders of record of Series A Preferred Shares as of April 15, 2023.
 The payment will occur on May 1, 2023, the next business day following the payment date.